How stores are spying on you using creepy facial recognition technology without your consent

 Why are stores using facial recognition technology?

-Some stores use to collect data for marketing purposes by scanning the faces of customers and analyzing their demographics, preferences, and behaviors.
+Some stores use it to collect data for marketing purposes by scanning the faces of customers and analyzing their demographics, preferences, and behaviors.

-hat’s wrong with using in stores?
+What’s wrong with using facial recognition in stores?

 Some cities and states ban or limit facial recognition technology

 Facial recognition technology poses risks to privacy, civil liberties, and human rights.
-That’s why some cities and states in the US are already taking steps to ban or limit the use of by law enforcement or government agencies.
+That’s why some cities and states in the US are already taking steps to ban or limit the use of it by law enforcement or government agencies.

 For example, New York has made a permanent moratorium on the use of facial recognition technology in state schools, while a group of lawmakers has reintroduced a bill that would ban federal agencies from using facial recognition technology and other biometric surveillance technologies.